 Belly Dance: How to Choose and Play Zills

-Finger cymbals - also called "zills" or "sagats" - may seem like an easy addition to your belly dance wardrobe.
+Finger cymbals - also called "zills" - may seem like an easy addition to your belly dance wardrobe.
 After all, they're just two small circles of metal with a piece of elastic attached.
 You'd think that using them would be easy and choosing them even easier.
 You're about to be surprised!

 If you're a beginner and not sure whether you'll stick with belly dancing, it doesn't make much sense to buy expensive zills, does it?

 Yes and no. Generally, the cheaper the zill, the nastier the sound.
 Really cheap zills will clang rather than ring!
 Considering that even the most expensive zills are under $50 - and you can always sell them to another student if you give up - it hardly seems worth economizing, when a few more dollars will give you an instrument that's a pleasure to play.

 However, it's your choice, If you decide to go for a cheaper pair, there is only one thing to look out for.
 A proper finger cymbal has two slits in the centre to thread the elastic through.
 Don't buy a set which has only a single hole for the elastic instead of two slits: they are probably made for tourists.